brandonneth/brandonneth.github.io/_pages/about.md

 I work on the Science up to Par (s2par) project with Dr. Michelle Strout, where I focus on the automatic parallelization of binary executables.

-I also do experimental archaeology research as a University of Arizona Spirit of Inquiry recipient.
+I also do experimental archaeology research as a University of Arizona Spirit of Inquiry grant recipient.
 I work with Dr. Elena Hasaki on modelling ancient Greek pottery techniques, where I focus on creating tools that aid in the data analysis process.